 If there’s one thing you don’t want to see when you look in your pool, it’s black algae.
 While green algae can be problematic, black algae is something entirely different.
-Not only is it difficult to get rid of, but it also makes your pool difficult to swim in.
+Not only is it challenging to get rid of, but it also makes your pool difficult to swim in.

 What causes black algae in a pool?
 What do I do about black algae in a saltwater pool?
 How do I get rid of black algae in my pool fast?
 Here are some answers for you.